Donna Zuckerberg

 Donna Zuckerberg (born 1987) is an American classicist and author.
 She is author of the book Not All Dead White Men (2018), about the appropriation of classics by misogynist groups on the Internet.
 She was editor-in-chief of Eidolon, a classics journal, until its closure in 2020.
 She is a sister of Facebook co-founder and CEO Mark Zuckerberg.

 Early life and education

 Zuckerberg was born in Dobbs Ferry, New York, in 1987 to a Jewish family.
 She is the third of four children.
+Both parents were doctors.
 One parent was a dentist and the other was a psychiatrist.
 She says the family was tight-knit and the parents encouraged their children to develop whatever talents they had.
 Her siblings Mark Zuckerberg and Randi Zuckerberg both work in the technology sector.

 After earning a Bachelor of Arts from the University of Chicago, Zuckerberg earned her Ph.D. in classics at Princeton University in 2014, specializing in the study of ancient tragedy.
 The title of her doctoral thesis was "The Oversubtle Maxim Chasers: Aristophanes, Euripides, and their Reciprocal Pursuit of Poetic Identity".
 Her doctoral adviser was Andrew Ford.
 While completing her graduate studies, Zuckerberg wrote a food blog called "Sugar Mountain Treats".